Zoxcore/Antidote/README.md

 # Attention:
-## all Versions of Antidote 1.5 and above on the AppStore are NOT coming from this repository. the source is not know to us.</b>
+## all Versions of Antidote 1.5 and above on the AppStore are NOT coming from this repository. the source is not known to us.</b>
 <br><br><br>

 # Reboot of the Tox Messenger for the IPhone